tidymodels/tidymodels.org-legacy/content/start/tuning/index.markdown

 cell_folds <- vfold_cv(cell_train)
 ```

+Tuning in tidymodels will require a resampled object created with the [rsample](https://tidymodels.github.io/rsample/) package.

+## Model tuning with a grid {#tune-grid}

-Then let's use `tune_grid()` to fit models at all the different values we chose for each tuned hyperparameter.
-There are several options for building the object for tuning.
-You can tune a model specification along with a recipe or model, or you can tune a [`workflow()`](https://tidymodels.github.io/workflows/) that bundles together a model specification and a recipe or model preprocessor.
+We are ready to tune!
+Let's use [`tune_grid()`](https://tidymodels.github.io/tune/reference/tune_grid.html) to fit models at all the different values we chose for each tuned hyperparameter.
+There are several options for building the object for tuning:

++ Tune a model specification along with a recipe or model, or

++ Tune a [`workflow()`](https://tidymodels.github.io/workflows/) that bundles together a model specification and a recipe or model preprocessor.

 Here we use a `workflow()` with a straightforward formula; if this model required more involved data preprocessing, we could use `add_recipe()` instead of `add_formula()`.

 ```r